 - Make sure that the date and time on your device are set correctly for your time zone.
 Go to Settings > General > Date & Time and toggle on Set Automatically.

 Sit tight.
-Despite the problems, iOS 13 users should upgrade to iOS 13.1.2 and be sure to install any future fix updates Apple releases.
+Despite the problems, iOS 13 users should upgrade to all new versions and be sure to install any future fix updates Apple releases.
 These promise to go a long way in rectifying many issues that marred this otherwise exciting update for so many.
 Of course, new iPhone owners have no choice in the matter because the three iPhone 11 models shipped with iOS 13 already installed.
-That said, considering that problems are still being reported, power users who have all systems securely set in the latest version of iOS 12, might consider holding off the upgrade for a bit until the new OS is more stable.